cloudfoundry-attic/bosh-notes/config-server.md

 Note that the Director should first parse YAML manifest and only then replace leaf values using curly braces.
 This does not allow to do something like this: "https://api.{{domain}}".

 Client side replacement of "{{...}}" will not be affected.

+### Configuration versions

+Configuration values can exist in multiple versions.
+The director always uses the latest version during deployment and stores the relation between deployment/instance_group/property and the configuration/version in the database.

 ## Stories